BRRR-fi/BRRR.fi-protocol-contracts/README.md

 *   a treasury reserve to further support stability and provide swaps.

-*  Completely secure smart contracts with fail switches in the event of any catastrophic bug so no deposited funds can even be lost.
+*  Smart contracts with fail switches in the event of any catastrophic bug so no deposited funds can even be lost.

 *   Continuous rebasing of the treasury reserves to drive price stability.